danpprince/video-cluster-analysis/README.md

 effective number may be difficult to identify.
 A clustering algorithm such as [mean shift](https://en.wikipedia.org/wiki/Mean_shift) may be more appropriate, which requires a cluster bandwidth parameter instead of a set number of clusters.

+## Future work
+Identifying a more specific application for this approach would be an important next step for this work.
+Focusing requirements on what kinds of objects should be clustered together would help with evaluating the results of the algorithm, as well as inform other features that may be more effective at extracting useful similarities between subframes.

+Organizing source videos to contain more consistent illumination, scenes, and view angles would also likely make the clusters more consistent.
+In the source video selected here, these variations result in both a huge number of object classes, but also multiple visual appearances for the same class of object.

+Allowing a user to query for subframes that match another subframe of interest may also be a useful workflow.
+The distance between the query features and all other subframes could be evaluated and sorted to provide the most effective matches in descending order.
+This approach could provide a way to search for an object of interest from prior data or the current data set without a trained model.